 From our extensive digital collections we have a wide range of material you can access online and by visiting us.

 All our digital resources are free to use.
-To access some collections you need to register with us.
+To access some collections you need to join the Library.

 Access to online publications, archives and databases

-- Thousands of full-text newspapers, journals and reports
+- Thousands of full-text reference works, newspapers, journals and reports

 - Hundreds of thousands of digitised books, periodicals and manuscripts spanning over five centuries